 Pillar’s Transforming Community Groups (TCG) hope to cultivate an environment that will encourage the merging of this sacred desire to be with one another along with deep longing for the presence of Christ.
 We believe that such a coalescence happens best and most joyfully within the context of an intentional and hopeful community of believers committed to one another as they explore the transforming presence of Christ in their midst.
 In a sense, it is an imperfect “preview” of our future heavenly life.

-Our goal as CRAVE, Pillar’s youth ministry, is to nurture a community of youth and adults that is attentive to God’s presence and discerning of His Spirit who is both within and among us.
+Our goal as THE TABLE, Pillar’s youth ministry, is to nurture a community of youth that is attentive to God’s presence and discerning of His Spirit who is both within and among us.
 We believe we do this best through spirit-attentive and responsive adults who accompany young people into the way of Jesus.

 This dream is founded on the biblical vision of the human person who is created in the image and likeness of God and whose deepest longing is for communion with God and others in love.
 In response to Christ’s invitation to abide in him (John 15:4), we believe that the central purpose of youth ministry is to open the minds and hearts of young persons to an intimate relationship with God in Christ through the indwelling power of the Holy Spirit.

 The term deacon appears 29 times in the New Testament and comes from the Greek word "diakonos" which is literally translated as servant.
 The role or office of deacon was developed in the early church primarily to minister to the physical needs of the members of the body of Christ (Acts 6).
 Deacons have a crucial role in the life and the health of the local church, but their role is different from the elders'.
 The main difference between an elder and a deacon is a difference of gifts and calling, not character.
 In general, the Biblical role of deacons is to function as servants, ministering to the body in practical ways while the elders focus their efforts on the spiritual care of the body.